-- Federal Grants will be disbursed within 45 days. - Loans will be offered to the student within 30 days. - All post-withdrawal disbursements are applied to the student's account first. - A credit balance remaining on the student's account will be refunded within 10-14 business days.
+- Federal Grants will be disbursed within 45 days. - Loans will be offered to the student within 30 days. allowing the student at least 14 days to respond to accept/decline the funds. - All post-withdrawal disbursements are applied to the student's account first. - A credit balance remaining on the student's account will be refunded within 10-14 business days.